cgfm/Komodo-Periphery-Addon/README.md

 This Home Assistant Add-on provides the Komodo Periphery server, which allows you to manage Docker containers on remote servers through the Komodo platform.
 The Periphery server acts as an agent that connects to a Komodo Core server and executes container management tasks.

+**Note:** This add-on automatically uses the latest stable version of Komodo Periphery from the official upstream repository.
+The add-on version number (2.x) is independent of the underlying Komodo Periphery version to provide clear versioning for the Home Assistant integration.

 ## Features

 - 🐳 **Docker Container Management**: Full Docker container lifecycle management